rtCamp/Frappe-Manager/docs/deploy/index.md

 That's the whole loop.
 The rest of this page explains what happened underneath; the pages linked at the bottom cover [rolling back](rollback.md), [image transports and architectures](transports.md), and [every config key](../reference/configuration.md#deploy-tables).

-!!! tip "Starting fresh in image runtime"
+!!! tip "Baking outside the bench"
-    A bench can also be *born* deployed: `fm create prodbench --runtime image --base-image <repo:tag>` creates the site directly from a pre-built image (baked elsewhere, e.g. CI via `fm bake --apps ... --image ... --push`).
-No conversion needed. `--base-image` names the release the bench starts on rather than pinning it there: the repo half becomes the bench's `image` key and the full reference becomes `[deploy_state].current_image`, which every later `fm switch` rewrites.
+    The first image does not have to come from `fm bake` on this host: CI can build and push one (`fm bake --apps ... --image ... --push`), and `fm create --base-image` points the new bench straight at it. `--base-image` names the release the bench starts on rather than pinning it there: the repo half becomes the bench's `image` key and the full reference becomes `[deploy_state].current_image`, which every later `fm switch` rewrites.

 ## The lifecycle at a glance